285sopes2usac/USAX/.github/ISSUE_TEMPLATE/bug_report.md

 **Toolchain configuration**
 - How was the `build_toolchain` script run? (e.g. environment variables)

-**Tilck build configuration**
+**usax build configuration**
 - How did `cmake` was run?
 Did you use the `run_cmake` wrapper?
   For build errors, please attach the full build log of a *clean* build.
-- Tilck commit: please indicate the exact commit used to reproduce the problem
+- usax commit: please indicate the exact commit used to reproduce the problem

 **Type of issue (select one)**
 - Toolchain build problem
-- Tilck build problem
+- usax build problem
-- Tilck boot problem
+- usax boot problem
-- Tilck test failure
+- usax test failure
 - Incorrect behavior
 - Panic
 - Other